gohugoio/hugo/content/getting-started/installing.md

 ```
 {{% /code %}}

-For more detailed explanations, read the installation guides that follow for installing on Mac OS X and Windows.
+For more detailed explanations, read the installation guides that follow for installing on macOS and Windows.

 ### Windows (Chocolatey)